Home

 The mind map, what is it?
 It's a graphical way to represent your ideas, and for artists, this is how we think, so it really fits right in!
 As a visual tool, it has many fantastic ways for you to analyze, recall, and even generate new ideas.

-Because the mind map closely resembles the way your brain works, helps in improving your cognitive function, and is analytical and artistic (it uses both the left hemisphere and right hemisphere), its really easy and fun to use.
+Because the map closely resembles the way your brain works, helps in improving your cognitive function, and is analytical and artistic (it uses both the left hemisphere and right hemisphere), its really easy and fun to use.

 How and what as an artist can you do with a mind map?
 Why is it important?
 Read on...